openedx/edx-documentation/en_us/install_operations/source/configuration/youtube_api.rst

 will make sure that the YouTube API key remains in place when you update Open edX.

-To set your YouTube API key in Ansible's configuration file, complete the following steps.
+To set your YouTube API key in Ansible's configuration file, follow these steps.

 #.
 Find the `configuration`_ repository on your Open edX server.
 If you are
    running devstack or fullstack, the directory is